bigscience-workshop/carbon-footprint/README.md

 ### Do I need code review to upload the logs?

 No. Just upload the logs with the Github UI or Git, then open a pull request.
 These uploads will be merged periodically.
 Alternatively, you can ask for write permission if you don't have it yet.

+### What if I come across some problems tracking the experiments?
+We are here to help!
+Open an issue or seek help from carbon footprint WG Slack channel!